flexdinesh/axios-retry-interceptor/README.md

 _Example_: `waitTime: 3000`

-#### statuses
+#### errorCodes

-Response statuses for which the interceptor should retry.
+Response errorCodes for which the interceptor should retry.

 Ideally any implementation should retry only 5xx status(server errors) and should not retry 4xx status(client errors).
 The reason is, if a http call fails with a client error, then the retry call will have the same headers/params and will obviously fail.
 So **by default all 5xx errors will be retried**.
 If you want to customize the status for which the retries should be made, use this config.